-John Schwartz in the Department of Civil and Environmental Engineering was nominated and is now serving on a committee with the National Academies of Science, Engineering, and Medicine (NASEM) to comprehensively evaluate the Watershed Protection Plan for New York City’s drinking water supply.
+John Schwartz in the Department of Civil and Environmental Engineering was nominated and is now serving on a committee with the National Academies of Sciences, Engineering, and Medicine (NASEM) to comprehensively evaluate the Watershed Protection Plan for New York City’s drinking water supply.
 Eighteen experts from around the US are serving on this 21-month long assignment.

 “The New York City’s water supply serves over 10 million people where its system of reservoirs, tunnels, monitoring controls and system management is the most sophisticated I have toured,” said Schwartz.